Corporate Governance Report

 All Directors recognise the need to allocate sufficient time to the Company for them to be able to meet their responsibilities as Board members.
 All non-executive Directors’ contracts include minimum time commitments; however, these are recognised to be the minimums.

-Details of the other directorships held by each Board member are provided in the Directors’ biographies within the Annual Report and in the Board of Directors section of this website.
+Details of the other directorships held by each Board member are provided in the Directors’ biographies in the Board of Directors section of this website.
 The Board has evaluated the time commitments required by these other roles and does not believe it affects their ability to perform their duties with the Company.
-During the prior financial year the Chair, Will Whitehorn, was appointed in June 2021 as Chair of Seraphim Space Investment Trust Plc which floated on the London Stock Exchange in July 2021.
-This appointment was reviewed by the Board and the estimated time commitment required by that other role was considered not to affect the Chair’s ability to perform his duties with the Company.
 Prior approval of the Board is required in advance of executive Directors undertaking external appointments.
-No executive Director currently holds any other directorship of a listed company.
-The non-executive Director contracts are available for inspection at the Company’s registered office and are made available for inspection both before and during the Company’s Annual General Meeting.
+I Urquhart serves as a non-executive director of Concurrent Technologies plc whose shares are listed on the AIM market of the London Stock Exchange.
+The other executive Directors do not hold any outside appointments with any other publicly traded company.

 Succession Planning